christophebedard/rmw_email/README.md

 Note that you might want to use two different configuration files for two different executables/nodes.

-## Debugging
+## Logging

-There are a few ways to debug:
+There are a few logging options:

 1. Set the `EMAIL_CURL_VERBOSE` environment variable to be non-empty, e.g. `EMAIL_CURL_VERBOSE=y`.
 This will enable libcurl's verbose option.
    * Generally produces too much output to be useful.